-We promised to provide health care services and support to the underinsured, uninsured and medically underserved people in the Midlands of South Carolina.
+Prisma Health is committed to providing health care services and support to the underinsured, uninsured and medically underserved people in the Midlands of South Carolina.
 During the last 20 years, our Office of Community Health has invested more than $56 million in health care services.

-From Richland Memorial Hospital’s humble beginnings in 1892, to the formation of South Carolina Baptist Hospital in 1914, and eventually to the creation of Palmetto Health in 1998, Palmetto Health remains committed to providing high-quality health care to those we serve.
+From Richland Memorial Hospital’s humble beginnings in 1892, to the formation of South Carolina Baptist Hospital in 1914, to the creation of Palmetto Health in 1998 and Prisma Health in 2017, we remain committed to providing high-quality health care to those we serve.